Trump lawyer Michael Cohen sues Buzzfeed for publishing Steele dossier

-A personal lawyer for President Donald Trump confirmed Tuesday night that he has filed a defamation action against the website Buzzfeed for publishing a 35-page dossier alleging that Donald Trump's presidential campaign colluded with Russia.
+A personal lawyer for President Donald Trump filed a defamation action against the website Buzzfeed on Tuesday for publishing a 35-page dossier alleging that Donald Trump's presidential campaign colluded with Russia.

-Cohen's legal action, which was first reported by TMZ, had yet to be registered in online court records Tuesday night.
-But Cohen confirmed on Twitter that he had filed it, saying, "Enough is enough."
+The lawyer, Michael Cohen, provided NBC News with a copy of the lawsuit, which was filed in New York State Supreme Court.

+Cohen has consistently and strongly denied any personal role in Russia's involvement in the 2016 election, both publicly and when he appeared before the House and Senate intelligence committees in October.

+The suit says Cohen's wife was born in Ukraine, immigrated to the United States more than 40 years ago and "has never been to Russia."
+Her father, it says, has been to Russia only once.

+False information like that "has also harmed Plaintiff's reputation in his profession as an attorney-at-law," according to the lawsuit, which seeks unspecified damages at a jury trial.

-Buzzfeed told MSNBC on Tuesday that it would fight the action, calling the dossier, which was later determined to have been prepared by the opposition research firm Fusion GPS, an "obvious" example of an important topic that news organizations should cover.
+Matt Mittenthal, a spokesman for BuzzFeed News, told NBC News on Tuesday that the company would fight the action, calling the dossier an "obvious" example of an important topic that news organizations should cover.

-"This is not the first time Trump's personal lawyer has attacked the free press, and we look forward to defending our First Amendment rights in court," it said.
+"This is not the first time Trump's personal lawyer has attacked the free press, and we look forward to defending our First Amendment rights in court," he said.

-Steele's dossier mentions Cohen by name, alleging that he attended a secret meeting in August 2016 to discuss Russia's hacking of Democratic targets.
-Cohen has consistently denied the allegations.

 When Buzzfeed published the dossier in January 2017, it stressed in the first paragraph that the allegations it contained were unverified.
 Buzzfeed's article also highlighted what it said were several outright errors in the document.